FAQs for Engineering Instructors

 I made an error in grading and need to change a student’s final grade in my course.
 How do I do this?

 If the course was offered within the last 5 years, you can make a post-quarter grade change: Log on to UCI Webgrades (https://www.reg.uci.edu/perl/WebGrades), choose the appropriate quarter and course, and then click “Request Post-Quarter Grade Changes.”
 You will then be able to update the final course grade(s).
+If you select "clerical error" as the reason, please be specific when describing this error.

 When can a student add or drop my course?